NetLogo/Time-Extension/README.md

 **time:schedule-repeating-event-shuffled** <br/>
 **time:schedule-repeating-event-shuffled-with-period**

-*time:schedule-repeating-event-shuffled agentset anonymous-command tick-or-time-number interval-number*<br/>
+*time:schedule-repeating-event-shuffled agentset arrow-command tick-or-time-number interval-number*<br/>
-*time:schedule-repeating-event-shuffled-with-period agentset anonymous-command tick-or-time-number interval-number*
+*time:schedule-repeating-event-shuffled-with-period agentset arrow-command tick-or-time-number interval-number*

 Add a repeating event to the discrete event schedule and shuffle the agentset during execution.
 This is identical to *time:schedule-repeating-event* but the individuals in the agentset execute the action in randomized order.
 If the schedule is anchored (see time:anchor-schedule), then *time:schedule-repeating-event-shuffled-with-period* can be used to expressed the repeat interval as a period (e.g. 1 "day" or 2.5 "hours").
 Warning: repeating events can cause an infinite loop to occur if you execute the schedule with time:go.
 To avoid infinite loops, use time:go-until.